 3. Good interpersonal skills and willing to work with a diverse group of people.

 4. Fluent in English both verbal and written.

 5. Minimum degree MS in Computer Science, Software Engineering or Computational Biology.

 Term & Working Hours

 Term: Full-time, fixed-term appointment for 2 years.
-This contract may be renewed up to total of 3 years
+This contract is renewable.

 Working hours: 9:00-17:30 (Discretionary)

 Compensation & Benefits

 In accordance with the OIST Employee Compensation Regulations

 Annual paid leave and summer holidays